 Protective maintenance - this is less labour intensive but comes at a greater initial cost.
 Surround each plant with at least a 30-40 cm diameter of biodegradable mat that suppresses weed growth.
 You can use mulch, biodegradable weed mat (not plastic) or old woollen carpet.
+Wood chip or sawdust from the calf shed can be used as mulch as it has added nutrients from the manure.
 Avoid using plain wood chip around the plant as it will strip all the nitrogen out of the soil causing the plant to yellow off and possibly die.

 Active maintenance - this can be labour intensive but has a lower initial cost.
-Each plant should be staked for easy location and brush cut, hand weeded or carefully sprayed around with a glyphosate-based herbicide, twice a year.
-If you choose to spray, follow product guidelines; desired plants are usually sensitive to herbicides so caution must be taken to protect against spray drift or accidental spray.
+Each plant should be staked for easy location and brush cut, hand weeded or carefully sprayed around with a glyphosate-based herbicide, twice a year, ideally in October and March.
+If you choose to spray, follow product guidelines; desired plants are usually highly sensitive to herbicides so extreme caution must be taken to protect against spray drift or accidental spray.